codefellows/portland-201d3/ProjectWeekGuide.md

     - Project proposal: 7.5 points (10% of 75)
     - Project team effort: 67.5 points (90% of 75)<br>
       Grading basis:
-      - Project-level activity: Documentation, use of GitHub Issues, branches, PRs, and merges
+      - Project-level activity: documentation, effective use of GitHub Issues, branches, PRs, and merges
-      - Technical merit: Web app functionality, UI design, code quality
+      - Technical merit: Web app's functionality, usability/UI design, architecture, code quality

-Project Week points sum to 270, so every set of 9 points is worth 1% of your overall grade.
+Project Week points sum to 270; every 9 points is worth 1% of your overall grade.

 Extra credit points will be available for the Project, and can potentially raise your Project Week grade above 30%.
 #### Assignments